-- (a) The Clinical Education Program will be consistent with the trimester plan for the Department. - (b) The period of time for each student's clinical education will be mutually agreed upon at least one month before the beginning of the Clinical Education Program.
+- (a) The Clinical Sication Program will be consistent with the academic plan for the University. - (b) The period of time for each student's clinical education will be mutually agreed upon at least one month before the beginning of the Clinical Education Program.